 Employees may elect to have amounts withheld from their pay for items authorized by law, subject to agreement of the district.
-The board may authorize the administration to make a payroll deduction for licensed employees' tax-sheltered annuity premiums purchased from a company or program if chosen by the board.
+The board may authorizes the administration to make a payroll deduction for licensed employees' tax-sheltered annuity premiums purchased from a company or program if chosen by the board and collective bargaining units.